 Allah SWT knows that humans are prone to sinning and so we do.
 Even for these mistakes, the merciful has a system of forgiveness created for His believers.
 He says in the Quran, “… They should rather pardon and overlook.
 Would you not love Allah to forgive you?
 Allah is Ever-Forgiving, Most Merciful.”
 (Qur’an, 24:22)

-These are the 7 major sins.
+These are the 7 major sins in Islam.

 One thing that needs to be kept in mind is any sin, whether minor or major has repercussions on one’s soul.
 It slowly spoils it, diverting it from the word of Allah and enlightenment pushing it into darkness.
 This leads to restlessness, depression, and to more sins.
 Controlling one’s nafs is the real challenge for a Muslim in this temporary world.